Planned Gifts

 Once you’ve thoroughly researched planned giving, consider:

-• How it will fit into your nonprofit’s infrastructure.
+• How your program will fit into your nonprofit’s infrastructure

 Step 2